Jaimeman84/breathwork-pal/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines
+- Add appropriate tests for new features
+- Ensure all tests pass before submitting PR
+- Follow existing code style and patterns
+- Update documentation as needed

 ## Safety Note